 - Record your complaint in our central register.

 - Then or on receipt of the further information if requested, investigate your complaint, examine the relevant file and speak with members of staff as appropriate.

-- Thereafter write, telephone or arrange a meeting to discuss and hopefully resolve your complaint or to seek further clarification from you.
-We aim to respond to you within fourteen days of our acknowledgement letter, but please bear in mind that in some cases our investigations may take longer.
-(If, at that stage, you are still not satisfied, please let us know and we will arrange for a Senior Partner or if more appropriate, another partner in the firm who has not been involved in your complaint, to review the position).
+- Thereafter write, telephone, or arrange a meeting to discuss and hopefully resolve your complaint or to seek further clarification from you.
+We aim to respond to you within 21 days of our acknowledgement letter, but please bear in mind that in some cases our investigations may take longer.
+(If at that stage you are still not satisfied, please let us know and we will arrange for a Senior Partner or if more appropriate, another partner in the firm who has not been involved in your complaint, to review the position).

 If we cannot resolve your complaint:

-Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first and they allow us eight weeks to consider your complaint and respond to you although we aim to provide a response within 14 days.
+Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
+They allow us 8 weeks to consider your complaint and respond to you although we aim to provide a response within 21 days.
 Please note that there are time restrictions for you to do this.
 You should contact the Ombudsman:

-- within 6 months of receiving a final written response from us about your complaint or
+- within 6 months of receiving a final written response from us about your complaint and